taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

 The `Stories` component is a connected component now and is the only component that has access to the Redux store.
-The application work again, but this time with a clever interaction between Redux and React.
+The application should work again, but this time with a clever interaction between Redux and React.

 ### Part 15: Lift Connection

-It is no official term, but you can lift the connection between React and Redux.
+It is no official term yet, but you can lift the connection between React and Redux.
 For instance, you could lift the connection from the `Stories` component to another component.
 But you need the list of stories to map over them in the `Stories` component.
-However, what about the `onArchive` function?
-It is not used in the `Stories` component, but only in the `Story` component.
+However, what about the `onArchive()` function?
+It is not used in the `Stories` component, but only in the `Story` component and only passed via the `Stories` component.
 Thus you could lift the connection partly.
-The `stories` would stay in the `Stories` component, but the `onArchive` function could live in the `Story` component.
+The `stories` would stay in the `Stories` component, but the `onArchive()` function could live in the `Story` component.

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~